 Some of us will be unable to experience the simplicity and joy of doing things for the sake of it.
 For we are either too self-conscious and afraid or too self-absorbed and narcissistic.
 In this state of mind, our daily work is all about evoking a response from others.
 Too materially absorbed, our focus is only on personal gain, and authentic creative expression is impossible.

 Regardless, it may be true that we over-analyse ourselves.
 Questioning, probing, and keeping ourselves from our work.
-Whereas, all that we require is to engage in the work, follow our curiosity and got deep for long periods without ulterior motives.
+All that we require is to engage in the work, follow our curiosity and get deep for long periods without ulterior motives.

 Dear Mr. Maguire,